nlp-uoregon/Okapi/README.md

 1. **English Instruction Generation**: First, we obtain 52K English instructions for tuning LLMs from Alpaca.
 Afterward, we apply the same Self-Instruct procedure as Alpaca to generate 106K additional English instructions, resulting in a larger combined dataset of 158K instructions for our RLHF-based models in Okapi.
 2. **Instruction Translation**: We utilize ChatGPT to translate our 158K English instructions into 26 target languages.
 For each language, the 158K instructions will be divided into data for supervised fine-tuning, reward modeling, and RLHF.
 3. **Ranking Data Production**: We employ ChatGPT to rank multiple response outputs for the same instructions from LLMs.
 To produce response ranking data for multiple languages, we introduce a two-turn dialog approach: (i) instructions and responses are first translated into English, and (ii) ChatGPT then helps rank the translated data in English.
 4. **Evaluation Data Creation**: We leverage three datasets in the HuggingFace Open LLM Leaderboard, i.e., AI2 Reasoning Challenge (ARC), HellaSwag, and MMLU, to evaluate the multilingual fine-tuned LLMs.
 As these datasets are originally provided for English only, we translate them into 26 languages in our framework using ChatGPT.
-The evaluation data and scripts can be found here: [here](https://github.com/nlp-uoregon/mlmm-evaluation).
+The evaluation data and scripts can be found [here](https://github.com/nlp-uoregon/mlmm-evaluation).

 Our released data can be found in the **datasets** directory.
 It includes: